 Sometimes, the value of a home is influenced by forces outside your control.
 Local development plans, changes in zoning, upcoming infrastructure projects, or even shifting interest rates can all impact pricing.

-Additionally, provincial and federal policy—like mortgage rules or taxes—can influence buyer behavior and overall demand.
+Additionally, provincial and federal policy—like mortgage rules or taxes—can influence buyer behaviour and overall demand.

 In Summary